finalyards/ZOO-esp32/vl53l5cx_uld/README.md

 # `v53l5cx_uld`

-Turns the `VL53L5CX_ULD_API` source code into something that can be touched with Rust.
+Turns the `VL53L5CX_ULD_API` source code into something that can be used in Rust applications.

 >Note: Usually Rust/C bindings are done in two layers: a `-sys` library forming a 1-to-1 bridging to C code, and another library adapting the use for Rust.
 >